linhquannguyen98/simple-scores-recorder/README.md

-# simple-scores-recorder
- A simple command prompt based score recorder
+# This is a simple command prompt based score recorder